exa256/analog_star/Readme.md

 - [x] write mock smart contracts (dexs and bridges)
 - [x] configure script to deploy contracts on test chain
-- [ ] djikstra algorithm integrated with real chain data
+- [x] djikstra algorithm integrated with real chain data
+- [ ] navigator script that executes the path for user
+- [ ] exposed flask api for client to fetch contracts, get pathfinding routes
-- [ ] trustless multichain smart contracts
+- [ ] cleanup & setup verification scripting
+- [ ] nice to have: local env orchestrations based on a JSON configuration

 Analog specific:
-- [ ] use Analog Watch for fetching contract data
+- [ ] use Analog GMP for trustless bridging
-- [ ] use Analog GMP for trustless routing
+- [ ] deploy contracts and run on testnet

 Wallet specific:
 - [ ] write CLI for control planes executing txs for best path